- IMPORTANT INFORMATION AND WHO WE ARE

 Change of purpose

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.
+If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us by clicking here.

 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.